-The spot is a little height thus it provides a good illustration of both the Himalayas and terraced Bhaktapur Nagara, of course, in the north and south respectively.
+The spot is a little height thus, it provides a good illustration of both the Himalayas and terraced Bhaktapur Nagara.
 Well, it provides a panoramic view of around 20 different mountains.
 Besides that, it gives one of the best views of the Kathmandu valley, including Nagarkot, Sankhu, and Shivapuri hill stations.

 Moreover, there is also news regarding the making of a huge trident over there.
 Around 121 feet high since the destination is already on-air as Trishul Danda.